Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \subsubsection{The Limitations of Conventional DDPG}

-First, in conventional DDPG algorithm, the actor network typically employs MLP as the core architecture due to the simplicity and ease of implementation.
-However, in more complex environments, the fixed MLP architecture may fails to fully capture and analyze the intricate information present in the environment states, which in turn limits the decision-making capabilities of the agent~\cite{Liang2025}.
-Notably, diffusion model provides a viable solution to address the above limitations due to its strong ability in modeling complex data distributions and generating high-quality samples~\cite{10839238}.
+First, in the conventional DDPG algorithm, the actor network typically employs MLP as the core architecture due to the simplicity and ease of implementation.
+However, in more complex environments, the fixed MLP architecture may fail to fully capture and analyze the intricate information present in the environment states, which in turn limits the decision-making capabilities of the agent~\cite{Du2024a}.
+Notably, the diffusion model provides a viable solution to address the above limitations due to its strong ability in modeling complex data distributions and generating high-quality samples~\cite{10839238}.
 By replacing the traditional MLP with the diffusion model, the actor network can more effectively analyze the environment states, thereby generating superior actions and further enhancing the overall system performance.

-Second, DDPG is based on deterministic policy, where the actor network directly outputs a specific action value rather than a probability distribution over actions.
-Such a deterministic policy limits the agent ability to explore the action space effectively~\cite{Colas2018}.
+Second, DDPG is based on a deterministic policy, where the actor network directly outputs a specific action value rather than a probability distribution over actions.
+Such a deterministic policy constrains the agent in achieving sufficient exploration over the action space~\cite{Colas2018}.
 To address this issue, noise can be added to the actions generated by the actor network, introducing randomness to promote the agent exploration of the action space.
-Moreover, this noise perturbation mechanism helps alleviate the tendency of the DDPG to output action boundary values during early training phase, thereby enhancing the convergence speed of the training process.
+Moreover, this noise perturbation mechanism helps alleviate the tendency of the DDPG to output action boundary values during the early training phase, thereby enhancing the convergence speed of the training process.

 Finally, the experience replay buffer in conventional DDPG employs a random sampling strategy, which might fail to prioritize experiences that hold significant learning value, resulting in slower convergence~\cite{Goek2024}.
 To address this issue, the RPER sampling mechanism, which integrates ERE and PER techniques, can be incorporated into the network update process of the DDPG.
-Specifically, ERE technique ensures that more recent experiences are sampled more actively.
+Specifically, the ERE technique ensures that more recent experiences are sampled more actively.
 Based on this, the PER technique assigns a priority to each experience sample, allowing those that contribute more to learning to be sampled with higher probability.
 As such, combining PER and ERE can effectively mitigate the limitations of the random sampling strategy.